This lovely walk is around the estate perimeter, with great views over the house, through the deer park and across to Almscliffe Crag.

 Starting at Wike Lane, the path takes you through a field with great views over Harewood House.
 I’ve recently watched the Downtown Abbey movie… and was delighted that Harewood played such a prominent role!
 And now I know I’ve been pronouncing wrong all these years; the ‘Hare’ sounds like ‘car’, rather than like Hare (the rabbit) as I’ve been saying it!

 The route then heads through a gate, over a bridge and into woodland, eventually passing alongside the setting of Emmerdale village (you’ll only get a glimpse, sorry).
 When you reach a crossroads cut right to go downhill, towards the Lake and past the estate buildings.
 As you pick up the estate road, you lead uphill to the deer park, with more stunning views; this time towards Harrogate and Almscliffe Crag.
 And if you’re lucky, you might spot the deer.
 Just beautiful.
-It’s a good spot if you’re picnicking.
+There’s a well placed bench to enjoy the view, a good spot if you’re picnicking.

 Continue on the estate road to head into Harewood village, past the Muddy Boots Cafe, where you can stop off for a cuppa and some great food.
-Back on Harrogate Road (A61), head past the estate entrance and you’ll see a gate (with a few steps) that takes you back to the start of the walk through more woodland.
+Back on Harrogate Road (A61), head past the estate entrance and before long you’ll see a gate into a wall (with a few steps) that takes you back to the start of the walk through more woodland.
+It’s a common error to miss the gate, so don’t forget to look out for it!

 An alternative to this walk is starting in the village, so you can end your walk with a well deserved treat at the cafe or pub.